-New to the 2017 study will be a special section on the expansion of the discount grocery channel, the emerging fresh-format channel and smaller-footprint retail formats.
+New to the 2017 report is a special section on the expansion of the discount grocery channel, the emerging fresh-format channel and smaller-footprint retail formats.
 It will provide insight into how consumers distinguish between and judge retailers’ effectiveness at meeting their needs in an era of blurring channel boundaries.
 What are these new channels solving for, and what can traditional retailers do to address the changing market landscape?

-The outcome of the study will illuminate emerging opportunities for retailers across the spectrum of the food and beverage space, as well as for CPG food and beverage manufacturers and any business with a stake in the food and beverage retail market.
+The report illuminates emerging opportunities for retailers across the spectrum of the food and beverage space, as well as for CPG food and beverage manufacturers and any business with a stake in the food and beverage retail market.